kaelzhang/argv-parser/README.md

 # Argv-parser

-> Argv-parser is a small and simple node.js module to parser `process.argv`
+> Argv-parser is a small and simple node.js module to parse `process.argv`

 Argv-parser is designed to be simple and will do nothing about: